cwaage/cs50_labs/README.md

 Type 'yes' and you are done!

-Congrats, you just finished our first Coding lab.
+Congrats, you just finished our first coding lab.